Authentication

 Prerequisites

-Before you can authenticate with the FinHub APIs, you need:
+Before you can authenticate with the FinHub Sandbox APIs, you need:

-- Client credentials (client ID and client secret) provided during the tenant onboarding process
+- Client ID and client secret for your sandbox tenant

 Step 1: Request an Access Token

-To obtain an access token, make a POST request to the token endpoint:
+To obtain an access token in the sandbox environment, make a POST request to the sandbox token endpoint:

 Step 2: Receive the Access Token